remysucre/site/content/posts/css-and-js-are-not-bytecode.md

 aliases = "/post/css-and-js-are-not-bytecode"
 +++

-> Disclaimer: I was a noob(literally) when I wrote it.
-I just didn't wanted to
+> Disclaimer: This post literally doesn't make any sense.
+I just didn't wanted
-> delete it as it was my first blog.
+> to delete it as it was my first blog.

 The earliest computers were often programmed without the help of a programming language, by writing programs in absolute machine language.